Come and Sing Workshop

 Saturday 18th January 2020

-This is an opportunity to enjoy a wealth of splendid a cappella choral music!
+This was an opportunity to enjoy a wealth of splendid a cappella choral music!

 Many composers down the ages have seized on the text O magnum mysterium for all its expressive possibilities, focusing on the mystery of the Incarnation.
-Here’s your chance to sing five of the best settings in all their glorious sonorities.
+This was our chance to sing six of the best settings in all their glorious sonorities.

 From the mid-20th century, Francis Poulenc’s setting is typically adventurous but extremely tender and expressive; interestingly, it omits the final Alleluia.